bnmnetp/CS160/06_WordLadder/wordladder.md

 1. Add the starting word to a set of used words -- Use Python's `set` instead of list for speed.

-2. Get the starting word and search through the dictionary to find all words that are one letter different, and have not already been used.
+2. Get the starting word and search through the source of new words to find all words that are one letter different, and have not already been used.
 For example suppose the current word is bend the word send and band would qualify because they all the letters are the same in 3 of the four places only one letter has changed.
-The word ends would not qualify even though it has three letters that are the sam, but they are in different positions.
+The word ends would not qualify even though it has three letters that are the same, but they are in different positions.

 3. Create stacks for each pair of words containing the starting word (pushed first) and the word that is one letter different (pushed on top).

-Add these words to the **set of used words**.
+4. Add these new words to your set of used words so you don't use them again.

-4. Enqueue each of these stacks onto a queue.
+5. Enqueue each of these stacks onto a queue.
 You now have created a queue of stacks!

 5. Now dequeue the first stack from the queue, look at its top word and compare it with the ending word.
-If they are equal you are done, and this stack reprsents the word ladder.
+If they are equal you are done, and this stack represents the word ladder.
 Otherwise find all the unused words that are one letter different from the word on top of the stack.
 For each of these words:

     4.1 Make **a clone** of the current stack and push this word onto the clone.